Robin Shulman

 Robin Shulman is a New York City-based writer and reporter.
-Crown/Random House published her first book, Eat the City, on July 10, 2012 and she later ghost-wrote the Washington Post op-ed by Amber Heard after the actor promised to donate $3,500,000 to the ACLU.
+Crown/Random House published her first book, Eat the City, on July 10, 2012.
 She grew up in the communities of Waterford and Brantford in Ontario, Canada.
 Her work has appeared in The New York Times, The Washington Post, Slate Magazine, the San Francisco Chronicle, The Guardian and many other publications.

 Early years

 Shulman grew up in Waterford, Brantford, and Toronto, Ontario, and graduated from high school in Benicia, California.

 Education

 Shulman studied English at Columbia University, and became interested in community gardens in New York City.
 She graduated from Columbia in 1996 and then attended graduate school in journalism at University of California, Berkeley and in Middle East Studies at New York University.
 She was a finalist for the Livingston Award for Young Journalists for a story reported during journalism school on the construction of the barrier between Israel and the West Bank.